 Also tell your doctor or pharmacist if you are taking any of the following medications or if you have stopped taking them within the past two weeks: monoamine oxidase (MAO) inhibitors including isocarboxazid (Marplan), phenelzine (Nardil), selegiline (Eldepryl, Emsam, Zelapar), and tranylcypromine (Parnate).

-This is not a complete list of fentanyl drug interactions.
+This is not a complete list of Actiq drug interactions.
 Ask your doctor or pharmacist for more information.

-Serious side effects have been reported with oral, topical, inhalational, and injectable forms of fentanyl, including the following:
+Serious side effects have been reported with Actiq including the following:

-Fentanyl can cause drowsiness and vision changes.
-Do not drive or operate heavy machinery until you know how fentanyl affects you.
+Actiq can cause drowsiness and vision changes.
+Do not drive or operate heavy machinery until you know how Actiq affects you.

-Do not take fentanyl if you are allergic to fentanyl or to any of its ingredients.
+- if you are allergic to fentanyl or to any of its ingredients

 Actiq Food Interactions

-Grapefruit and grapefruit juice may interact with fentanyl and lead to potentially dangerous effects.
+Grapefruit and grapefruit juice may interact with Actiq and lead to potentially dangerous effects.
 Discuss the use of grapefruit products with your doctor.

-Before taking fentanyl, tell your doctor about all of your medical conditions.
+Before taking Actiq, tell your doctor about all of your medical conditions.
 Especially tell your doctor if you:

-- have had a head injury, brain tumor, stroke, or seizures
+- have or had a head injury or brain problem

 - have low blood pressure